Margaret Kennedy-Dygas, Dean

 Schools and Programs

-The School of Art + Design , located in Seigfred Hall, offers degree programs leading to a Bachelor of Arts (B.A.) with majors in Studio Art or Art History.
-Also available is a Bachelor of Fine Arts (B.F.A.) in Studio Art with concentrations in ceramics, painting + drawing, photography + integrated media, printmaking, or sculpture + expanded practice and a Bachelor of Fine Arts (B.F.A.) in Graphic Design or Interior Architecture.
-A limited number of exceptional students may be approved to pursue work through the Honors Tutorial College.
+The School of Art + Design , located in Seigfred Hall, offers degree programs leading to a Bachelor of Arts (B.A.) with majors in studio art or art history.
+Also available is a Bachelor of Fine Arts (B.F.A.) in studio art with concentrations in ceramics, painting, photography, printmaking, or sculpture and a Bachelor of Fine Arts (B.F.A.) in Graphic Design or Interior Architecture.
+A limited number of exceptional students may be approved to pursue work in art history or studio art through the Honors Tutorial College.

-Dance , located in Putnam Hall, offers two major degree options: the Bachelor of Fine Arts (B.F.A.) degree and a Bachelor of Arts (B.A.) in Dance.
+Dance, located in Putnam Hall, offers a single preprofessional degree program leading to a Bachelor of Fine Arts (B.F.A.) with a major in dance performance and choreography.
+It also offers a liberal arts-based degree program leading to a Bachelor of Arts (B.A.) in Dance.
 A limited number of exceptional students may be approved to pursue work in dance through the Honors Tutorial College.

 The School of Music , located in Glidden Hall, offers degree programs leading to a Bachelor of Music (B.Mus.) with majors in music composition, music education, music therapy, orchestral instruments, organ, piano, piano pedagogy, and voice.
 It also offers a liberal arts-based degree program leading to a Bachelor of Arts (B.A.).
 A limited number of exceptional students may be approved to pursue work in music through the Honors Tutorial College.